The ultimate guide to mobile

 Animation in mobile widgets

-Readymag maintains two types of animation in mobile: On Click and On Load.
-When you activate the Mobile Viewport, all widgets animated in desktop mode will appear static.
-You can set On Click and On Load animation for mobile widgets from scratch or use Shift+Cmd+C/V to copy animation attributes from desktop widgets to mobile.
+Readymag maintains two types of mobile animation: On Click and On Load.
+When you activate the Mobile Viewport, all widgets animated in desktop mode appear static.
+You can set On Click and On Load animations for mobile widgets from scratch or use Shift+Cmd+C/V to copy animation attributes from desktop widgets to mobile.

-We recommend you avoid complex animations in mobile projects.
+It’s better to avoid complex animations on mobile.
 Firstly, due to the lower power of smartphone processors and mobile internet.
-Secondly, because of the circumstances in which people view mobile projects: usually, along with looking at a project on your smartphone, you do something else, hastily scrolling down.
-“I think that any kind of on load mobile animation breaks the smooth viewing flow and irritates people”, Stas Aki adds.
+Secondly, because of the circumstances in which people view mobile websites, you usually do something else, such as look at your smartphone, hastily scrolling down.
+“I think that any kind of on-load mobile animation breaks the smooth viewing flow and irritates people”, Stas Aki adds.

 Testing your mobile

-To test how your project looks on various screens, open the console in Google Chrome (Ctrl+Shift+J for Windows / Linux or Cmd+Opt+J for Mac) and choose the tab with a mobile phone and tablet icon.
+To test how your work looks on various screens, open the console in Google Chrome (Ctrl+Shift+J for Windows / Linux or Cmd+Opt+J for Mac) and choose the tab with a mobile phone and tablet icon.
 You’ll find a range of simulators.
-We also recommend BrowserStack — a paid service, though it has a free trial period.
-But of course, the best solution is to have several devices on hand so that you can directly test how your project looks on their screens.
+We also recommend BrowserStack — a paid service with a free trial period.
+But of course, the best solution is to have several devices on hand to directly test how your website looks on their screens.